NeoFlock/onyx-os/docs/nicefs.md

 struct entry {
     char name[16]; // padded with NULLs.
-All NULLs should be removed when reading out the name of the file. uint24_t fileSizeAndMode; // highest 4 bits are for the file mode, more on that later uint16_t firstBlock;
+All NULLs should be removed when reading out the name of the file. uint24_t fileSizeAndMode; // highest 4 bits are for the file mode, more on that later
+    // firstBlock can be null, in which case there is no data associated with the entry.
+This allows 0 byte files to truly take up 0 bytes. uint16_t firstBlock;
     // 11 bytes reserved, should be 0.
 };